 - Every day is a struggle and I feel like its ground hog day – same shit, different toilet.

-- It’s a thief … it takes everything from you and leaves you to die.
+- Depression is a thief … it takes everything from you and leaves you to die.

 - It’s peaceful water to the outside world, but a raging tsunami below the surface.